 EdSp in Learning, Teaching and Curriculum with Emphasis in Science Education

-The MU Educational Specialist (EdS) Program in Science Education is designed for individuals holding a Master's in Science Education who desire further education.
-The EdS is typically considered a terminal degree, not a stepping stone to the PhD.
+The Educational Specialist (EdS) Program in Science Education is designed for individuals holding a Master's in Science Education who desire further education.
+The EdS in Science Education is typically considered a terminal degree, not a stepping stone to the PhD.

 The Ed.S. is a 30-hour program beyond a master's degree.
 Coursework is comprised of at least 15 hours at the 8000 level or higher; and at least half the coursework in education.
 The program of study is approved by the student's advisor and two committee members.